David Campbell (singer): Theatre career

 In 2001, Campbell appeared in the Australian musical Shout!
 The Legend of The Wild One, the story of rocker Johnny O'Keefe.
 Since 2001 he has made occasional stage appearances in Australia, in musicals such as Carousel, Sunset Boulevard, and Company.
 His performance in Sunset Boulevard earned Campbell the award for Best Male Actor in a Musical at the 6th Helpmann Awards.

-In 2016, Campbell appeared in Dream Lover - The Bobby Darin Musical.
-A cast recording was released in September 2016 by Sony Music Australia, featuring Campbell.
-It debuted at number 9 on the ARIA Charts.
+In 2016, Campbell played the title role in Dream Lover – The Bobby Darin Musical.
 For Dream Lover, Campbell received his second Helpmann Award for Best Male Actor in a Musical.

-Theatre awards/nominations
+The musical became the highest selling show of all time at Arts Centre Melbourne.

 Recording career

 In 1997, Campbell released his debut album, Yesterday is Now.
 This was followed with his second album in the same year, Taking the Wheel.

 In 2006, Campbell released The Swing Sessions.

 In 2008, David released Good Lovin', an album of songs from the 1960s.
 A live DVD of the accompanying Good Lovin' Live tour hit number one on the Australian DVD chart.

 Campbell's album, On Broadway was released in January 2010.
-On Broadway was released in Australia on 2 April 2010, with a tie-in television documentary David Campbell On Broadway airing on arts channel STVDIO the following day.
+On Broadway was released in Australia on 2 April 2010, with a tie-in television documentary David Campbell on Broadway airing on arts channel STVDIO the following day.

 On 18 November 2011, an album of early 1980s music called Let's Go was released in Australia.

 In June 2014, David released David Campbell Sings John Bucchino, recorded in Australia in May 2014 featuring John Bucchino playing piano.

 In the Australian and New Zealand version of Disney's 2016 animated film Zootopia, Campbell voices a Koala news anchor.

-In September 2016, had a role in Dream Lover: The Bobby Darin Musical in Sydney.
+In September 2016, played the title role in Dream Lover: The Bobby Darin Musical in Sydney.
+A cast recording was released in September 2016 by Sony Music Australia, featuring Campbell.
+It debuted at number 9 on the ARIA Charts.

+In 2018, Campbell released his first Christmas album, Baby It's Christmas.

 In April 2019, Campbell released Back in the Swing.

-In September 2021, Campbell will release his eleventh studio album, The Saturday Sessions, featuring his take on songs that have shaped his life and career regardless of genre or era.
+In September 2021, Campbell released his eleventh studio album, The Saturday Sessions, featuring his take on songs that have shaped his life and career regardless of genre or era.